infinum/eightshift-docs/website/docs/basics/global-settings.md

 ## How does this work?

-You have file `src/Blocks/manifest.json` that has a key called `globalVariables`.
+You have the file `src/Blocks/manifest.json` that has a key called `globalVariables`.
 We use this key and build the SCSS maps that you can use in your style files.

-Mind-blowing right?
+Mind-blowing, right?

 To use it, write your style in the `manifest.json` under the `globalVariables` key, and you can use that variable in your style files like this: